dejan2609/tutorial-swarm-storm/README.md

-# A Tutorial on Deploying Apache Storm with Docker Swarm
+# Tutorial: Deploying Apache Storm on Docker Swarm

-For our upcoming **query caching and continuous query** features, we rely on [Apache Storm](http://storm.apache.org/) for low-latency data processing.
+For our upcoming **query caching and continuous query** features of Baqend Cloud, we rely on [Apache Storm](http://storm.apache.org/) for low-latency data processing.
 Several projects have dedicated themselves to enabling multi-server Storm deployments on top of Docker (e.g. [wurstmeister/storm-docker](https://github.com/wurstmeister/storm-docker) or [viki-org/storm-docker](https://github.com/viki-org/storm-docker)), but scaling beyond server-limits always seems to make things complicated.
 Since scalability and ease-of-operation is key for our deployment, we have adopted Docker Swarm from the beginning and are very happy with how smoothly everything is humming along.
-With this tutorial, we'd like to share our experiences, raise your interest in the **Baqend Real-Time API** we'll be releasing soon and ultimately increase the hype for Docker Swarm (because it is just awesome!) :-)
+With this tutorial, we'd like to share our experiences, raise your interest in the Baqend Real-Time API we'll be releasing soon and ultimately increase the hype for Docker Swarm (because it is just awesome!) :-)
+If you are new to Swarm, have a look at our [AWS Meetup Docker slides](http://www.slideshare.net/felixgessert/building-a-globalscale-multitenant-cloud-platform-on-aws-and-docker-lessons-learned)!

 ## What We Are Going to Do